kkmmrr1920/ffmpeg_MultiEncoder/README.md

 5. Click "Start Encoding"
 6. Use "Stop" to pause (the queue is saved and can be restored on next launch)

+> The GUI behavior is identical whether you launched the prebuilt EXE or
+> ran from Python.

 ### Building an EXE

+If you want to create your own standalone binary (for example to bundle a specific ffmpeg build or to modify the code):

 ```powershell
 # Prepare build environment first